The Wild Goose Lodge Motel has not closed its doors to travelers.

 For your assurance, we have changed the way we run our motel.
 The lobby is thoroughly wiped down after every guest check in and check out.
 We have discontinued popping fresh popcorn for everyone to enjoy.
 However, if you would like popcorn, we will be happy to pop some just for you.
-As well, we will not enter a rented room and upon check out we will wait 72 hours before entering to clean.
-This non entry protocol and the ensuing 72-hour period will ensure we are protected from any possible infection and the next guest to occupy the room is protected as well.
+As well, we will not enter a rented room for cleaning and restocking.
+This non entry protocol will ensure we are protected from any possible infection and the guest occupying the room is protected as well.
 Of course, all cleaning will continue to be done beyond industry standards as it has been since we purchased the motel back in 2015.

 Located in scenic Merrill Oregon, the Wild Goose Lodge Motel dates back to the cabin court era of the 1930s.
 The earliest confirmed date of origination is from a cement slab found next to the rooms dated April 10, 1946.
 The Wild Goose Lodge Motel was built as a motor hotel type accommodation that offered the weary motorists a welcome place to stop and rest for the night.
 Although renovated, the building still retains the rustic look to remind our guests of that early iconic motoring era.